MaxwellMuF/fs_2024_exercises/Sub_7_Sentiment_Analyzer_BERT/README.md

 matrikel: 102090

 # Summary
 The BERT model was trained on a v100 GPU on the BHT cluster.
 Small changes were made to the code for e.g. dependency issues and training documentation.
-The model was successfully trained and predicted the labels of the test prompts with 100% accuracy.
+The model was successfully trained [train_prints](train_model.txt) and predicted the labels of the test prompts with 100% accuracy [test_prints](test_model.txt).

 # Changes with respect to given code:
 First Error: